 Yes, a Moderator can give the control of the session to a participant so that the participant can then share his/her desktop.

 The web conference application requires following ports: 80 and 1935.

-If these ports are not open on the firewall where the NMC is deployed and a Moderator or Participant want to join a web conference session, then software will automatically force there connection to work through port 80.
+If these ports are not open on the firewall where the USN is deployed and a Moderator or Participant want to join a web conference session, then software will automatically force there connection to work through port 80.
 (Port 80 is always open as it is need for basic Internet to work.)
 This process is called ‘Tunneling through port 80’.
 In such situations, the application will work but the performance will be degraded due to additional processing required to support tunneling.

-An NMC with 30 web ports can have either 30 participants in a single web conference or 6 participants each in 5 different concurrent sessions or any other permutation combination as long as total number of participants adds up to 30.
+An USN with 30 web ports can have either 30 participants in a single web conference or 6 participants each in 5 different concurrent sessions or any other permutation combination as long as total number of participants adds up to 30.
 The 31st participant will see a message saying ‘insufficient ports’.

 The number of web participants is only limited by the number of web conference ports on the system.

-The NMC web conference is purely web based.
+The USN web conference is purely web based.
 In other words a web conference application or plug in is not required to be deployed on your PC.
 Functionally, it provides major functions supported by the hosted solutions such as desktop sharing, document sharing with annotation, white boarding, public and private chat.
 The hosted solutions typically charge on a per moderator per month basis so only a chosen few people will be given Moderator accounts in an organization.
-The NMC supports unlimited number of Moderator accounts.
+The USN supports unlimited number of Moderator accounts.
 Being an on-premise solution, it has to be paid for only once.

 Yes, web conferencing and audio conferencing applications are mutually exclusive and can be used standalone.
 However, when used together they lead to a more productive collaboration session.